DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 amounts of bits for processing.
 Consider that an input buffer of bits is read from the ADC and stored, waiting for processing.
-Rather than taking 64 bits, and shifting them one by one, we can take two batches of 64 bits and multiply them directly using XOR bitsshifting -- eliminating the need to process these bit-by-bit.
+Rather than taking 64 bits, and shifting them one by one, we can take two batches of 64 bits and multiply them directly using XOR bitshifting -- eliminating the need to process these bit-by-bit.
 As we will have a constant stream of bits from the ADC, we theorize that this method will allow for better performance in real-time processing over reading individual bits.

-**Iteration 5 - ARM Hardware instructions**: Rather than performing bitshifting operations in the code itself, certain microcontrollers come equipped with a separate processor specifically for bitsshift-operations.
+**Iteration 5 - ARM Hardware instructions**: Rather than performing bitshifting operations in the code itself, certain microcontrollers come equipped with a separate processor specifically for bitshift-operations.
 Offloading the shifting to these processors rather than running them on the main CPU may allow faster processing of the data than performing the shifting in the code itself.
 However, this operation isn't natively supported by Arduino, and will potentially lead to extreme rewrites of the code which may prove too time consuming to do for two microcontrollers (as the code will not be reusable between controllers).
 As such, this optimization may only be done for one controller or left for future work.

 Each scenario will first be executed on a single thread, and multiple threads may theoretically be executed concurrently to further optimize the data.
-The feasability of this highly depends on the performance of every individual implementation.
+The feasibility of this highly depends on the performance of every individual implementation.
 Depending on the results during our experimentation, this may yield yet another iteration.

-### Evaluation
+### 5.2 Evaluation <!-- FIXME: Moved section here, tie it together! -->

 Due to the bounds introduced by the hardware limitations, evaluating the throughput of each iteration essentially consists of measuring the execution time.
 In order to verify accuracy, the output of random numbers should be identical for each sample bitstring tested.

-## 5 LIMITATIONS
+Certain iterations might, however, use larger parts of the bitstring, and thus produce a slightly variable result.

+As discussed in section 3, the hardware used will impose a clear bound on how quickly our implementation needs to process the bits in order to match the speed of the ADC, as well as the output speed of the USB-port, both in $MB/s$.
+Hyncica et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting the interrupt overhead) provides adequate measurements.
+An additional advantage is that the same code can be used to measure execution speed on several different microcontrollers, rather than relying on counting CPU cycles (as the process for this may vary greatly between controllers).
+As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $MB/s$ as
+follows:

+$$
+Throughput_{MB/s} = \frac{DataSize_{bits}}{Execution
+Time_{ms}} \times \frac{1}{8} \times \frac{1000}{10^6} \text{\phantom{12}(1)}
+$$

+This measurement allows us to place the throughput of our algorithm soundly in the bounds imposed on us by the hardware.
+During implementation, measurements of time complexity may be discussed with regards to the code -- but in the end, the performance of the code as it runs is what will be evaluated most thoroughly.

+### 5.2 Limitations

 Our proposed iterations all assume that the limited hardware will support it.
 Whereas we are confident that Teensy 4.1 will be able to handle each iteration